julesl23/s5.js/docs/API.md

 ---

-_This documentation covers Phase 2, Phase 3, and Phase 4 of the Enhanced S5.js grant project.
+_This documentation covers Phases 2-5 of the Enhanced S5.js grant project.
 Phase 3 added automatic HAMT sharding for efficient handling of large directories.
 Phase 4 added the DirectoryWalker and BatchOperations utilities for recursive directory operations.
-Future phases will add media processing capabilities including thumbnail generation and progressive image loading._
+Phase 5 added the media processing foundation with WASM-based image metadata extraction, Canvas fallback, browser compatibility detection, and bundle size optimization.
+Future phases will add thumbnail generation and progressive image loading capabilities._